510(k)

 Applicable International Standards & Special Controls Guidance

 An Abbreviated 510k submission contains summaries of all the testing results required in the Special Controls document or an ISO Standard recognized by the US FDA.
 Since all the testing of performance needed to be presented in an Abbreviated 510k submission is in accordance with a previously accepted standard, the FDA reviewer only has to verify that the performance testing identified in the Special Controls document or the ISO Standard has been completed and acceptance criteria have been met.
-Therefore, the reviewer needs less time, and the FDA’s performance target for making a clearance decision is 60 days—instead of 90 days.
+Now that the FDA requires 510k submissions to be submitted with the FDA eSTAR template, the advantages of Abbreviated 510k submissions has disappeared.
+In the future, this 510k case study may be a rare example where the FDA accepts Abbreviated 510k submissions.

 In addition to Special Controls documents, the FDA also has guidance documents related to 510k submissions, such as: “Format for Traditional and Abbreviated 510(k)s.”
 By following this document verbatim, my client can avoid a lot of time-consuming questions from a reviewer that is having trouble finding the information they are looking for.
 If a section of the suggested format is not applicable, I still include this section.
 However, I indicate the reason why this section is not applicable in a brief paragraph (i.e., a one-page section).